ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 This probably only works on a Mac or Linux based local machine , although you mileage may vary.

-## Docker
+## Dockerize NodeJS app
-Right lets build our Docker image with our NodeJS sample code.
+Right lets build a Docker image from our amazing NodeJS application [code](server.js).
 You'll need Docker (shock!) installed
 If you wish feel free to play with the NodeJS code and HTML and adjust as necessary.